Links on Android Authority may earn us a commission. Learn more.

 We’d like to give an honorable mention to Craigslist.
-You can find most of the stuff below on Craigslist in one form or another.
+The site is divided up by major metropolitan areas so you can surf Craigslist just in your general region.
 You can find our list of the best Craigslist apps here.

 Local help: Angi

 Angi kind of corners the market on local help.
 You can look up various local companies to do various jobs for you.
 Services include HVAC, plumbing, concrete work, home improvement, home remodeling, and even stuff like landscaping.
 You get reviews from folks who used the service, easy-to-find phone numbers and contact details, and more.
 The app is a little difficult to use.
 It tries to make you use its tool and the results aren’t great.
 We recommend browsing by category instead of going through the tool until they work out the bugs.
 Craigslist is another excellent spot to look for local stuff like this.
 Angi is Home Advisor and Angie’s List combined.
 The two companies merged in 2017, but it took a while for their apps to follow suit.
 Now, they have.

 Local events: Facebook